West Orange-Stark High School: 2009 renovation

 In 2009, as a part of the 2007 Bond, the high school was renovated and remodeled.
 It got a new facade, which allowed more organized and safer entrances.
 The high school received the least amount of renovations, as it was in the best shape.
 The high school renovations were the first to be completed.

 2011 retirement and resignation incentive

 Due to minor local fund balance shortfalls, and projected state fund balance shortfalls, the West Orange-Cove CISD offered district staff a 10% (of annual pay) sign-off bonus.
 Retirees and resignees include; longtime coach and Athletic director Dan Hooks; 3 Industrial Trade teachers, which includes 1 Drivers Education teacher; Food Production staff, and many core class teachers.
 The district also decided to lay off 15 probationary employees, who have less than 2 years of service.
 The district decided also to cut the business program, allowing the 2 remaining Business teachers to teach Technology courses.

-Administration

-As of August 2010, the principal is Mr. Hutcherson Hill, who served in the same position Sul Ross Elementary, and Lake Air Middle School, both of the Waco Independent School District.
-Mr. Hill also served as an Assistant Principal at Waco High School.
-Other administrators include;